marunpeng93/tas/README.md

 Tas makes the code structure clear.
 Tas executes async tasks as sync tasks, avoiding callback hell / callback pyramid, and can be used in [Node.js](https://nodejs.org) and in browsers.
 "Tas" is the abbreviation of "tasks".

-In Tas, we can combine multiple sync / async tasks, nested other sync / async tasks freely, better than Promise, generator / yield and async / await, and the tasks [execution order](https://github.com/tasjs/tas/tree/master/benchmark/analytics/execution-order/__readme.md) is more reasonable.
+In Tas, we can insert or remove async tasks anywhere in any module without having to adjust the code structure elsewhere, better than Promise and generator / yield, and the tasks [execution order](https://github.com/tasjs/tas/tree/master/benchmark/analytics/execution-order/__readme.md) is more reasonable.

 Tas performs more than **3 million** concurrent tasks per second, faster than native Promise ([Benchmark](https://github.com/tasjs/tas/tree/master/benchmark/__readme.md)).
 With Tas, we can write server code with clear code structure and excellent performance in Node.js.